 - Draw conclusions based on the balance of probabilities standard, documenting your findings and recommended next steps in a detailed report.

-Building a Strong Evidence Foundation
+Building a Strong Foundation

 Building a solid foundation of evidence forms the backbone of any workplace investigation in Alberta.
 You’ll need to gather concrete proof that supports your findings and potential disciplinary actions.

-Start by collecting relevant documentation, including emails, performance reviews, attendance records, and any written complaints or incident reports.
+Start by collecting all relevant documentation, including emails, performance reviews, attendance records, and any written complaints or incident reports.

 Don’t rely solely on written evidence.
 You should conduct thorough interviews with witnesses and document their statements carefully.